onmagnoliasquare/website/README.md

 ## Development

-The frontend and backend directories have `.env.example` files that must be duplicated and renamed into `.env` files.
+The frontend and cms directories have `.env.example` files that must be duplicated and renamed into `.env` files.
 Fill in the template with appropriate, legitimate values.

-To start development for either backend or frontend, run `yarn dev:front` or `yarn dev:back` in the root directory.
+To start development for either the cms or the frontend, run `yarn dev:front` or `yarn dev:back` in the root directory.

 Keep in mind that for backend work, one must be logged into the OMS Sanity